esogin/sweet_spots_in_the_sea/README.md

 # ReadMe
 Repository containing data processing code used for Sogin et al. in prep *Sweet spots in the sea*.
-For notes, troubleshooting and other documentation please refer to the seagrassOmics repository.

 Scripts repository structure